 Finally the petals dried and fell off leaving just the head of sunflower seeds.
 I left the head on the plant for several days to help dry the seeds in this NE Texas heat.
 But now it’s time to harvest those seeds.
 Thankfully it couldn’t be easier!

 Harvesting The Seed Head

 Then I brought it to my covered porch and allowed it to dry a little more thoroughly.
-As long as nothing comes to snack on this sunflower head, I can leave it here as long as I like.
+As long as nothing comes to snack on this sunflower head, I can leave it here for several days.